tsxing/Unity-Learning-Notes/2d_movements.md

 ## 2D Movements (Simple)
 Select new project (2D Core).
-### Left and Right
+### Left and Right with RigidBody2D

-After creating a Sprite (player) and Platform, add components "Rigidbody 2D" for the sprite, and "BoxCollision 2D" for both sprite and platform (Remember to tag the sprite as "player").
+1. After creating a player and platform, add components "Rigidbody 2D" for the sprite, and "BoxCollision 2D" for both player and platform (Remember to tag the sprite as "player"). <br>
+1. Add new script/component for Player.
+I named it `playerMovement` in below code. <br>
+- Player components: Rigidbody2D, BoxCollision2D, playerMovement (C# script)  <br>
+- Platform/Ground components: BoxCollision2D
+The default compiler (ex: VSC) should open for code editing purposes. <br>

 The following code, using Rigidbody2D, gives left/right movements via arrow keys:
 ```cs